Turbidimetry

-Turbidimetry offers little advantage than nephelometry in measurement of sensitivity in low level antigen a antibody immunoassay.
+Turbidimetry offers little advantage than nephelometry in measurement of sensitivity in low level antigen an antibody immunoassay.

 Antigen excess and matrix effects are limitations encountered.

 Immunoturbidimetry

 Immunoturbidimetry is an important tool in the broad diagnostic field of clinical chemistry.
 It is used to determine serum proteins not detectable with classical clinical chemistry methods.
 Immunoturbidimetry uses the classical antigen-antibody reaction.
 The antigen-antibody complexes aggregate to form particles that can be optically detected by a photometer.